$0 UAE Parent Rights Quick Reference

 For Dubai schools: A copy of the Individualised Service Agreement registered with KHDA, including the clinical assessment that justifies enhanced provision and the itemised cost breakdown.

-For Abu Dhabi schools: An itemised financial statement showing how the SEN charge was calculated, confirmation that it does not exceed 50% of base tuition, and a copy of the annual parental agreement you were supposed to sign before fees were applied.
+For Abu Dhabi schools: An itemised financial statement showing how the SEN charge was calculated, confirmation that it complies with the general 50% cap or documentation of any approved low-fee exception, and a copy of the annual parental agreement you were supposed to sign before fees were applied.

 For all schools: A clear explanation of which charges fall under standard inclusive practice (covered by base tuition) and which fall under enhanced provision (eligible for additional charging).

 Be specific.
 Do not write "I would like to understand the fees."
-Write "Please provide the Individualised Service Agreement registered with KHDA that authorises the additional AED 55,000 charge for Learning Support Assistant provision, as required under the KHDA Directives and Guidelines for Inclusive Education (2020), Section 4.3."
+Write "Please provide the Individualised Service Agreement registered with KHDA that authorises the additional AED 55,000 charge for Learning Support Assistant provision, as required under the applicable KHDA inclusion directives."

 Step 3: Set a Response Deadline

-Give the school 10 working days to respond.
-This aligns with the KHDA complaint resolution timeline and signals that you are aware of the regulatory process.
+Give the school five business days to respond.
+This creates a clear internal deadline before any regulatory escalation and signals that you are aware of the process.

 Step 4: Evaluate the Response

 If the school provides the documentation and the fees are within regulatory limits, you have clarity.
-If the school cannot provide the required documentation, or if the fees exceed the ADEK cap, proceed to Step 5.
+If the school cannot provide the required documentation, or if the fees exceed the ADEK general cap without an approved exception, proceed to Step 5.

 Common school responses to watch for: